XSLiuLab/Pep2TCR/README.md

 If the user's system is equipped with a GPU, they can install `cudatoolkit == 11.3.1`, which will result in an acceleration of prediction speed.

-Users also can setting up Conda environment through `conda env create -f environment.yaml`, this might take a bit of time, but it's incredibly convenient.
+Users also can setting up Conda environment through `conda install -c conda-forge mamba`,`mamba env create -f environment.yaml`, this might take a bit of time, but it's convenient.
 In addition, please rewrite your `.condarc` file as following:

 ```bash
 channels: